 For this portion of EnergySage’s JinkoSolar solar panel reviews, we use the temperature coefficient to evaluate solar panel performance.
 The temperature coefficient is an indicator of how well your solar panel can handle less-than-ideal conditions.
 Solar panels, like other electronic equipment, perform better when they are kept cool (ideally around 25° C/77° F).
 The temperature coefficient tells you how much your panel’s performance will change during hot sunny summer days.

 For every degree above 25° C (77° F), your solar panel’s electricity production will decrease by its temperature coefficient.
-For example, the JinkoSolar JKM260PP-60-DV panel has a temperature coefficient of -0.4%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.4%.
-If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 4%.
+For example, the half-cut JinkoSolar JKM320M-60HBL panel from the Eagle G2 series has a temperature coefficient of -0.36%/°C. This means that, if the panel’s temperature increases by one degree from 25° C (77° F) to 26° C (79° F), its electricity production will decrease by 0.36%.
+If its temperature increases all the way to 35° C (95° F), electricity production will reduce by 3.6%.

 Your solar panels will likely see more than a few hot and sunny days over the course of each year, so ideally, they will have the lowest temperature coefficient possible.
-As you can see in the graph below, JinkoSolar panels have temperature coefficients ranging from -0.40 to -0.37.
+JinkoSolar panels have temperature coefficients ranging from -0.39 to -0.35.

 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 JinkoSolar offers a maximum of a 25-year warranty against any defects in their solar panels, depending on the product.